The Kato Lomb reading method of learning foreign languages

 The Kato Lomb reading method may have revolved around the reading of novels.
 However, it becomes apparent in Lomb’s book that she had a far more wide-ranging approach to mastering languages.

 In Lomb’s words, “a foreign language is a castle.”
 She advises language learners to “besiege” a language from all directions.
-These various methods include newspapers, radio, scientific and technical papers, motion pictures (undubbed), and the visitor at your neighbour’s.
+These various methods include newspapers, radio, scientific and technical papers and motion pictures (undubbed).

 News items are usually the same in the broadcasts of different languages.
 Therefore, to give herself a head start, Lomb would listen to the news in a familiar language.
 This gave her a “key”, or “almost a dictionary”, as to what she could expect in advance.

 Thereafter, Lomb would return to the news bulletin in the less familiar language.
 She would note down unknown words along the way.
 After the broadcast, she looked up the words in a dictionary.
-This immediacy of checking words after a bulletin was important because they still resounded in her ear along with its context.
+This immediacy of checking words after a bulletin was important because they still resounded in her ear along with the context in which they were found.

 Apart from novels, Lomb was also fascinated by dictionaries.